emf-creaf/ForestDroughtInit/README.md

 ## Outputs

-+ `sf` objects and raster masks ready for **medfateland** simulations for the target area.
++ `sf` objects ready for **medfateland** simulations for the target area.
++ Raster definitions (*.tif* files) from which point coordinates have been defined.

 ## Steps

-These are coded in function `init_province_medfateland()`:
+These are coded in function `init_spanish_forestland_medfateland()`:

   1. Check inputs and, if necessary, set the target polygon and the buffer zone.
   2. Determine the set of Spanish provinces touched by the target area or buffer zone.
   3. Determine National Forest Map (MFE25) polygons overlapping the target area or buffer zone.
-  4. Define raster at desired resolution (e.g. 200m, 250m or 500 m, depending on computational resources) over the forested area (set of MFE polygons in the target area ).
+  4. Define raster at desired resolution (e.g. 100m, 200m or 500 m, depending on computational resources) over the forested area (set of MFE polygons in the target area ).
   5. Define target locations using intersection between (1) and (2).
 These will be treated as forest stands in a circular area of 25m-radius (like IFN plots).
   6. Use digital elevation model (DEM) for touched provinces and function `add_topography()` to extract elevation and estimate slope and aspect.
   7. Load forest inventory data for touched provinces, as sf objects for package medfateland.